Hunters in the Storm

 Rain, snow, or sleet can make-or break-your hunting plans.
-Here's how to weather the weather.
+Here's how to weather the weather and bag your buck.

 When chimney smoke leans toward the ground and swirling winds send spent leaves spiraling, take notice.
 A storm is brewing.
 And it’s time to rethink your hunting strategies for the days, even hours, ahead.

 Some of the best hunting opportunities of the deer season come before a storm.
 Deer don’t eat in a downpour or a driving snow, so they fill up before the nasty weather rolls in.
 Watch your local weather forecast religiously during the deer season?the miracle of Doppler radar can help you time your hunt just right.

 If the storm will start in the afternoon, expect deer to feed late into the morning.
 If it’ll come at night, expect them to hit feeding areas early in the afternoon.
 And if a very powerful storm?especially a snowstorm?is moving in, gear up for a long vigil near a prime feeding area.
 It’s an opportunity that may come only a few times a season.

 Last year, with the first heavy snowfall of the season just hours away, a friend and I watched an alfalfa field fill up with deer during the middle of the day.
 By 2 p.m., there were more than two dozen deer, including a decent 6-point and, a little later, a better 10.
 They were feeding hard, knowing their next good meal might be quite some time later.

 Take extra precautions.
 Deer may be up and feeding at any time of the day, so choose a careful route to the feeding area and move in cautiously.
 Remember, too, that the wind often shifts from its usual course before a storm.
 You may already have a stand overlooking a prime feeding area, but if you put it up with prevailing winds in mind and prevailing winds aren’t blowing, you’ll need a new place to sit.